Engee documentation

 Notebook

-This example shows the code of a web application for the Rock-Paper-Scissors game with a graphical interface, implemented using HTML and JavaScript.
-Let's break it down piece by piece.
+This example shows the code of a web application for the Rock-Paper-Scissors game with a graphical interface implemented using HTML and JavaScript.
+Let's take it apart piece by piece.

 HTML structure